total of 2021 U.S. exports of consumer ready foods to Germany

 the number of organic-certified products produced in 2019

-Post reports that U.S. products in the market that have good sales potential include: nuts: almonds, walnuts, pistachios, hazelnuts, pecans; fish and seafood: salmon, surimi, roe and urchin, misc. fish products; dried and processed fruits: raisins, prunes, cranberries; fruit juices: cranberry, grapefruit, prune; beef and game: hormone-free beef, bison meat, exotic meat and processed meat products; organic products.
+Seafood: salmon, surimi, roe and urchin, misc. fish products; Dried and Processed Fruits: raisins, prunes, cranberries; Fruit Juice Concentrates: cranberry, grapefruit, prune; Beef and Game: hormone-free beef, bison meat, exotic meat and processed

 Food Export–Midwest and Food Export–Northeast prohibits discrimination in all its programs and activities on the basis